HayleyParnell/Home_Sales/README.md

 Come along as I use my knowledge of SparkSQL to determine key metrics about home sales data.
 I use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-Usign SQlSpark I answer the following questions:
+Usign SQLSpark I answer the following questions:

 1.The Average price for a four-bedroom house sold for each year is: